 - Based on one “right way.”
-There is no single correct method to developing personas.
+There is no single correct method for developing personas.
 Yet, it does need to include certain components to help teams understand essential information about customers and target prospects.
 As a general rule, you want to keep your document to one page.
 If it’s too long, you likely did not focus on the most important points, and stakeholders may not read it.
 Key elements include

 - Who are typical customers?
 What do they do?
 Typical day?

-- What are their frustrations, pain points and challenges?
+- What are their frustrations, pain points, and challenges?

-- What are happy / satisfying moments?
+- What are happy/satisfying moments?
 What does success looks like?

-- What are their goals.
+- What are their goals?
 What do they want to accomplish?

 - What are they saying?
 (Quotes / verbatims)